xiaow6/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

     - Multiple GPUs were used because the GPUs were not so fast back then.
     - Researchers proved that Local Response normalization doesn't help much so for now don't bother yourself for understanding or implementing it.

-  - This paper convinced the computer vision researchers that deep learning is so important.
+  - This paper convinced the computer vision researchers that deep learning is so important even though deep learning is used in speech recognition.

   - [[Krizhevsky et al., 2012.
 ImageNet classification with deep convolutional neural networks]](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf)

 - **VGG-16**

+  - Also called VGG, 16 means 16 layers with weights.
   - A modification for AlexNet.
-  - Instead of having a lot of hyperparameters lets have some simpler network.
+  - Instead of having a lot of hyperparameters, let's have some simpler network.
   - Focus on having only these blocks:
-    - CONV = 3 X 3 filter, s = 1, same
+    - CONV = 3 X 3 filter, s = 1, same convolution
     - MAX-POOL = 2 X 2 , s = 2
   - Here are the architecture:
     - ![](Images/07.png)
   - This network is large even by modern standards.
 It has around 138 million parameters.
     - Most of the parameters are in the fully connected layers.
+    - But the simplicity of the VGG-16 architecture made it quite appealing, it's really uniform.
   - It has a total memory of 96MB per image for only forward propagation!
     - Most memory are in the earlier layers.
   - Number of filters increases from 64 to 128 to 256 to 512.
 512 was made twice.